Even though I think SiteGround sucks, I’ll help you speed up your website on their hosting by improving LCP, TTFB, and core web vitals.

 - Configure SiteGround Optimizer

-- Remove unused database tables
+- Remove old plugin tables with WP-Optimize

 - Configure SiteGround Security

 - Optimize your page builder

 - Replace wp-cron with a real cron job

 - Stop using SiteGround

 This is why you should use FlyingPress.